 - Encouraging feedback

 - Commitment to training

-Our Product Support and Product Maintenance Teams are Customer-oriented professionals who are excited about collaborating with Customers to resolve any questions that arise from using our products.
+Our Product Support and Product Maintenance Teams are Customer-oriented professionals excited about collaborating with Customers to resolve any questions arising from using our products.

 I. Support Services

-All Support Services described in this Policy will be provided to Customer during its Term and so long as Customer is current on the payment of SaaS Fees.
+All Support Services described in this Policy are provided to Customer during its Term so long as Customer is current on the payment of SaaS Fees.

-This Policy uses certain defined terms, which are described at the end of this Policy.
+This Policy uses specific terms, which are defined at the end of this Policy.

 A. Crunchtime Support Responsibilities Generally